hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 A positive side of B-Trees is that each key exists one place only.
 This is a benefit when we look for strong transactional semantics.

+In many relational databases transactional isolation is implemented using locks on key ranges.
+For B-Trees those locks can be directly attached to the tree.